BawdyAnarchist/quBSD/Future_Development.md

 chflags operations on multistarts
    - they sure seem to persist for an awfully long time, consuming an entire CPU.
 Like for a minute
 	- There's probably something wrong there.
 Probably to do with parallel starts, yet again

+Why is 10.1.8.2/30 always skipped?
+Do some logging, find out why.

 ### MINOR UPGRADES